Representing Philadelphia’s cultural district, the Parkway Council is a coalition of

 Center City District invites children to learn and play outside with friends with help from neighboring institutions along the Benjamin Franklin Parkway.
 Stop by every Monday, Tuesday, and Wednesday morning through August 17 for unique, interactive activities that are both educational and entertaining.

 Visit the Rodin Garden Bar pop-up, every Friday, 4:00 – 8:30 p.m. through September 30.
 Explore the Rodin Museum, enjoy refreshing summer cocktails and tasty small plates, listen to music, and take in the garden oasis.
-Garden and entertainment are free; pay-what-you-wish admission to the Museum.
+Garden and

 The Free Library of Philadelphia at its Parkway Central main branch hosts near daily free events, ranging from author talks with celebrated writers to workshops on practical skills to family activities for all ages.
 Outdoors in Shakespeare Park, enjoy a rich array of free activities for children, including music and movement, toddler and preschool storytime, author talks, and special performances.